 Seasonal activities in Paris Mountain State Park

-If you want to coast on the serene waters of the park you’ll love the chance to go kayaking and canoeing during your RV adventure.
-Get out on the water and relax in peaceful Lake Placid.
-Canoe, kayak, and pedal boat rentals are available seasonally.
-Private boats are not permitted in the park lake.
+If you want to coast on the serene waters of the park, you’ll love the chance to go kayaking and canoeing.
+Get out on the water and relax in the peaceful Lake Placid.
+Private boats are unfortunately not permitted in the park lake, but, canoe, kayak, and pedal boat rentals are available seasonally, depending on weather conditions.
+There are no lifeguards on duty, so you are responsible for your own safety when you kayak and canoe.

 Hiking and Biking

 Bring along your bike and hiking boots when you visit Paris Mountain State Park in your motorhome.
 There are 15 miles of well-marked hiking and biking trails located throughout the park.
 They are divided into 11 different trails ranging in difficulty from easy to strenuous.
 The 1.2-mile Lake Placid Self-Interpretive Nature Trail loop is a lovely, flat trail, suitable for the whole family.
 It is also one of the only trails only available to hikers.